- Cass School District 63

 Pillar 3 - Student Health and Safety

-3.G June 2023 Progress Review – Progress has been made with communications and cooperative planning with the Darien Police Department.
-These efforts will continue as the school district staff has been trained in ALICE (Alert, Lockdown, Inform, Counter and Evacuate) and district leaders are now trained as certified ALICE instructors.
-More training and work with the police department will be provided to staff over the course of the 2023-24 school year, and with the implementation of the BluePoint Security system.
+June 2025 Progress Review – Progress has been made with communications and cooperative planning with the Darien Police Department.
+These efforts will continue as the school district staff continues training with ALICE (Alert, Lockdown, Inform, Counter and Evacuate) and district leaders are trained as certified ALICE instructors.
+More training and work with the police department will be provided to staff over the course of the 2025-26 school year with ALICE, the, BluePoint Security system, and other safety and security procedures and plans.